 Find this useful?
 Read more here:

 If you have any questions about the current environment, about ESG or about your investments, please get in touch with us or email email@example.com.
-Please remember, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.
+Please remember, if you hold an account with Canaccord, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.

 Investment involves risk.
 The value of investments and the income from them can go down as well as up and you may not get back the amount originally invested.
 Past performance is not a reliable indicator of future performance.